Advice 2800 x 1000_0001_Winter care

 How to care for your horse’s legs in mud, snow and ice

-In deep and prolonged snow or mud, your horse’s legs are not able to fully dry off, which can cause skin conditions.
+In deep snow or mud, your horse’s legs are not able to fully dry off, which can cause skin conditions such as mud fever.
 Make sure you thoroughly check their legs and hooves daily for signs of disease or infection.
 Apply petroleum jelly to the underneath of the horse’s hooves – particularly during exercise – to prevent snow balling up.
 Remember to remove it all afterwards as it can be a breeding ground for bacteria in warmer conditions.

 Get our latest news and rescue stories